JTX Sprint-7 Review (2026): Is It the Best Home Treadmill Under £1,200?

 The verdict

 The Sprint 7 is the treadmill most home runners should buy from the JTX range.
 It has what a serious programme needs: a 2.5 CHP motor, a 12 percent power incline, a Cushionstep deck, both Kinomap and Zwift, and a 3-year warranty, with a hydraulic fold that keeps it practical at home.
-At £999 in the Summer Sale it earns its place as JTX’s bestseller, and the no-subscription approach makes it cheaper to live with than the iFIT-tied competition.
+At £1,091.55 with our code it earns its place as JTX’s bestseller, and the no-subscription approach makes it cheaper to live with than the iFIT-tied competition.
 Step up to the Sprint 8 Pro only if you want the bigger screen, deck and tougher build.

 We research and compare products independently using our RunRank system.
 If you buy through links on this page we may earn a commission, at no extra cost to you.
 Prices are checked regularly and change with sales and discount codes, so always confirm the current price on the retailer’s site.